-Upon tapping on manual, user will need to insert the IP Address, Subnet Mask and Router info as shown in the image below.
+Upon tapping on the manual, users will need to insert the IP Address, Subnet Mask and Router info as shown in the image below.

 The image shown below is the example of static IP configuration details.

-Before entering the manual IP address, first you have to find out what is the router IP address.
+Before entering the manual IP address, first, you have to find out what the router IP address is.

 You can find that in the 3rd image in this guide, and in this example it is '192.168.0.1'.

-Typically router will automatically assign connected devices IP address starting from 100, hence using 200 would be a safer option.
+Typically, the router will automatically assign connected devices to an IP address starting from 100, hence using 200 would be a safer option.

 Lastly, click on Save then you may test out the connection.